 - Payments for your on-campus housing and meal plans can be made online through My Financial Center.

 The Off-Campus Housing office has a vacancy listings website to help you in your search for BYU contracted housing.
 You may also be interested in checking KSL.com/classifieds and/or Craigslist for other available housing options near BYU.
 Just remember, your housing choice has to be BYU contracted.
+Visit the Off-Campus Housing website for contact information.

 Payments for your on-campus housing and meal plans can be made online through My Financial Center.